Sándor Bácsi

 Sándor Bácsi (26 November 1969) is a former Hungarian professional footballer who played as a forward.
-He was a member of the Hungarian national football team.
+He was a member of the Hungary national team.

 Career

 Volán FC

 He made his debut for Volán FC in NBII at the age of eighteen.
 He was considered to be a huge talent, and his incredible running speed and Maradona-like physique, combined with his agility, gave him the right to be so.
 In September 1987, he made his debut in the second division at home against III.
 Kerületi TVE, coming on at the break and making it 2–2 with two goals in two minutes!

 Újpest FC

 He played for Újpest FC from 1986.
 He made his debut in the top flight in 1989.
 He was a member of the 1989-90 champion team and of the team that won the Hungarian Cup two years later against Vác FC.
 He was also a member of the Újpest FC team that won the Szuperkupa against Ferencvárosi TC.